INFORMSJoC/2024.0611/cfgs/README.md

 ## Configuration Example

-To run the program, arguments are required.
+Arguments are required to run the program.
 Basically, the arguments consist of the instances and required parameters of the algorithm.
 ```
 Method InstanceFolder InstanceName ResultFolder NumOfFacililty(p) Radius(r) CE-parameters(N ρ nLS α Cmax) RandomSeed